-Occupational therapy (OT) supports and improves cognitive, motor, and sensory development utilizing meaningful age appropriate activities.
+Occupational therapy (OT) supports and improves cognitive, motor, and sensory development utilizing meaningful age-appropriate activities.
 In the world of OT, these activities are also referred to as “occupations”.
-For a young child, the primary occupations are play and interacting with caregivers.
-Along with play skills, older children occupy their time with self-help tasks, school related activities, and a broader range of social interactions.
+For a young child, the primary occupations are playing and interacting with caregivers.
+Along with play skills, older children occupy their time with self-help tasks, school-related activities, and a broader range of social interactions.
 For families in Murphy occupational therapy is a available at Speech & Occupational Therapy of North Texas.

 Here are just a few of the difficulties an occupational therapist addresses: